JaeLee18/IonicUnitTesting/README.md

  3. protractor 'your config file name'

-* login.tests.js
+* Example: login.tests.js

  - Use browser.get('/#/login') to access login page.
  - Get username from ng-model by 'user.email'
  - Get password from ng-model by 'user.password'
  - Get a button for login from ng-model by 'login-click'

--After get all the information to test,
+ - After get all the information to test,
   I will send testing values by *.sendKeys('Type of value')

-- use brower.sleep(1000);  to wait the program a second to load the webpage.
+ - Use brower.sleep(1000);  to wait the program a second to load the webpage.

 - If the Url contains '/tab/home', then the test case was succesful.